Dodge Ram 8.0 Magnum V10 Engine Specs, Info, Reliability, Problems

 Performance Modifications

 The Magnum V10 actually produces some pretty good power from the factory, even for today’s standards.
 Albeit, it is a V10 and is producing comparable power levels to V6 engines, it still offers a good level of performance.
-However, it’s always fun to add a bit of extra power to any engine and this V10 is no exception.
+However, it’s always fun to add a bit of extra power to any engine and this engine is no exception.

-The performance aftermarket support for the 8.0L V10 is somewhat limited.
+The performance aftermarket support for the Magnum V10 is somewhat limited.
 Unfortunately the Viper’s engine is not the same and therefore performance parts for it don’t fit the Ram truck models.
 The biggest caveat or challenge to modding the Magnum V10 is that the automatic transmission can’t really hold any additional power.
 It is only rated for stock power levels so it doesn’t hold up well to mods.
 So if you want to add more than just an intake you will be sacrificing transmission reliability unless you have the manual.

-Best Performance Upgrades
+Best Ram 8.0 Performance Upgrades

 - Cold air intake